SteveMarshall/stevemarshall.github.io/cv.md

 2017</time>--<time datetime="2018-04-25">April 2018</time></span>
 {: .meta}

-**Leading on engineering staff management, recruitment, culture, and standards** for the Ministry of Justice. **Responsible for ~150 engineers** (technical architects, software developers, and operations engineers) **across 4 locations and 5 organisations**.
+**Lead on engineering staff management, recruitment, culture, and standards** for the Ministry of Justice. **Responsible for ~150 engineers** (technical architects, software developers, and operations engineers) **across 4 locations and 5 organisations**.